TechNejad/Civic-AI-Negotiators/README.md

 Co-developed for the course Civig Engagement as part of the Artificial Inteligence for Sustainable Socieities (AISS) program.

-By Kevin De Lange, Luke Schumacher & Mohsen Hassan Nejad
+By Mohsen Hassan Nejad, Luke Schumacher & Kevin De Lange,